Alpha-VLLM/LLaMA2-Accessory/Large-DiT/README.md

 ![image](./assets/teaser.png)

 ### Contributations
-- We notice instability during the training of the original diffusion transformer, particularly when utilizing low-bit training modes and scaling up.
-To mitigate this, we combine the architectures of LLaMa and DiT.
-To further enhance the stability of the training process, we normalize the key and query of the attention mechanism.
-Consequently, the Large Diffusion Transformer can now be trained stably in BF16 mode and is scalable.
+- We observed instability during the training of the original diffusion transformer, particularly when employing low-bit training modes and parameter scaling up.
+Considering that the LLaMa architecture has been rigorously validated as a scalable, causal transformer architecture for large language models, we have integrated the architectures of LLaMa and DiT.
+This integration involves modifying the causal attention of LLaMa to a bi-directional attention mechanism.
+To further improve the stability of the training process, we have also normalized the key and query within the attention mechanism.
+Consequently, the Large Diffusion Transformer (Large-DiT) can be trained in BF16 mode and demonstrates improved scalability.

 - By utilizing the architecture of the Large Diffusion Transformer, we have scaled the parameters to 3 and 7 billion.
 This scaling has notably improved the convergence speed of the Large DiT on label-conditioned ImageNet generation, thereby demonstrating the potential of scaling-up diffusion transformer for improved performance and faster convergence.

 - We have made all training, inference, and evaluation codes publicly available, supporting further research on scaling  Diffusion Transformers.